 Free Estimate or Ask a Question:

-We serve Connecticut, New York and Pennsylvania
+We serve Connecticut, New York, Pennsylvania and Texas

 We have been operating from the Latrobe area for over 6 years.
 Latrobe and Greensburg are in Westmoreland county and are very robust towns with an expanding infrastructure.
 The Arnold Palmer Airport Regional Airport offers its surrounding communities the opportunity to take flights at the drop of a hat.

 Located just 13 miles east of Pittsburgh, Monroeville is part of the Allegheny County Industrial area.
 We have been serving Monroeville for the last 6 years installing flat roofs.
 We install the highest quality commercial flat roofing system in the industry.

 Commercial Roof USA serves Greensburg and all the Industrial areas surrounding it.
 We are a family-owned business and we provide a 40 year warranty with all our work.
 Our installation and repair services cover New Stanton, Mt Pleasant, Jeanette, Irwin, New Alexandria, and Youngwood.
 Call anytime to set up an appointment to get a thorough assessment of your roof.
 All estimates are free.

 We have been in the commercial roofing business for over 30 years.
 Our roofing system is that of a 2 ply Torch Down roofing system that surpasses any other roofing system in terms of life expectancy.

 Tel: 203 858 0080

 We have served Fairfield County for over 30 years.
 We have had years of experience in the installation of 2 Ply Modified Bitumen Rubber membrane.